katydecorah/katydecorah.github.io/_posts/epicurean/2018-07-16-summer-of-ice-cream.md

 A few tips and notes:

 * I have this bad (well, delicious) habit of replacing all the dairy in ice cream recipes with heavy cream only.
 It's more calories, but I find it keeps the ice cream from getting an icy/frozen taste and gives you a smooth taste.
 * Use a rubber spatula on the pan once you mix the egg yolks with the cream.
-If you don't scrap well, you risk making an omelette on the bottom of your pan.
+If you don't scrape well, you risk making an omelette on the bottom of your pan.
 * Use fresh eggs.
 It makes a huge difference.

 Here's what I made: